-- 1.1.5.
-Basis for calculating annual fee: - 1.1.5.1.
-Subtotal annual fees shall be calculated by multiplying the applicable emission fee set pursuant to RAC § 2-119(1) times the total tons of actual emissions for each fee pollutant.
-In absence of actual emissions data, calculate the annual fee based on the potential to emit (as defined at RAC 1-103(51)) for each fee pollutant.
+- 1.1.6.
+Basis for calculating annual fee: - 1.1.6.1.
+Subtotal annual fees shall be calculated by multiplying the applicable emission fee set pursuant to RAC § 2-119(1) of this code times the total tons of actual emissions for each fee pollutant.
+In lieu of actual emissions, annual fees may be calculated based on the potential to emit for each fee pollutant.
 Emissions of any regulated air pollutant that already are included in the fee calculation under a category of regulated pollutant, such as a federally listed hazardous air pollutant that is already accounted for as a VOC or as PM10, shall be counted only once in determining the source's actual emissions.

-1.1.5.1.1.
+1.1.6.1.1.
 "Actual emissions" means the actual rate of emissions in tpy of any fee pollutant (for fee calculation) emitted from a Title V source over the preceding calendar year or any other period determined by the Tribe to be more representative of normal operation and consistent with the fee schedule adopted by the Tribe and approved by the Administrator.
 Actual emissions shall be calculated using each emissions units actual operating hours, production rates, in-place control equipment, and types of materials processed, stored, or combusted during the preceding calendar year or other period used for this calculation.

-1.1.5.1.2.
+1.1.6.1.2.
 Actual emissions shall be computed using compliance methods required by the permit.

-1.1.5.1.3.
+1.1.6.1.3.
 If actual emissions cannot be determined using the compliance methods in the permit, the permittee shall use other federally recognized procedures.

-1.1.5.2.
+1.1.6.2.
 The total annual fee submitted shall be the greater of the applicable minimum fee or the sum of subtotal annual fees for all fee pollutants emitted from the source.

-[Explanatory note: The applicable emission fee amount and applicable minimum fee (if necessary) are revised each calendar year to account for inflation, and they are available from AQP prior to the start of each calendar year.]
+[Explanatory note: The applicable emission fee amount and applicable minimum fee (if necessary) are revised each calendar year to account for inflation, and they are available from AQD prior to the start of each calendar year.]

-- 1.1.5.3.
-The permittee shall exclude the following emissions from the calculation of fees: - 1.1.5.3.1.
-The amount of actual emissions of any one fee pollutant that the source emits in excess of 4,000 tons per year - 1.1.5.3.2.
+- 1.1.6.3.
+The permittee shall exclude the following emissions from the calculation of fees: - 1.1.6.3.1.
+The amount of actual emissions of any one fee pollutant that the source emits in excess of 4,000 tons per year - 1.1.6.3.2.
 Any emissions that come from insignificant activities not required in a permit application pursuant to RAC § 2-106(4).

-1.1.6.
+1.1.7.
 Annual fee calculation worksheets shall be certified as to truth, accuracy, and completeness by a responsible official.